-Finally, in the case of future multi-family residential projects, the project would be required to complete an Initial Environmental Checklist (IEC) to analyze whether the proposed demolition of existing housing would decrease the amount of housing historically or currently being rented at rates affordable to low and very-low income households.
+It is possible that proposed density, height and land coverage amendments available for 100 percent deedrestricted housing units, including achievable, could encourage future developers to demolish existing housing units being rented at affordable or moderate rental rates and replace them with 100 percent deed-restricted housing units that would be rented to households working locally with higher incomes, but that still qualify for deedrestricted housing.
+However, in the case of future multi-family residential projects, the project would be required to complete an Initial Environmental Checklist (IEC) to analyze whether the proposed demolition of existing housing would decrease the amount of housing historically or currently being rented at rates affordable to lower and verylow income households.
 If a future project is found to reduce existing affordable housing supply, mitigation would be required to avoid a net loss of units affordable to low or very-low income households.